Translation from the book

 Next to the house was a garden, mainly vegetables, and a large orchard whose trunks were limewashed, and in late autumn were wrapped with straw.

 Father usually sowed rye, barley, oats, flax, and wheat.
 He planted potatoes and sometimes sowed clover which he supplied, together with hay and grains, to the army in Wilno.

 After the outbreak of the Second World War, the whole family was broken up.
-The oldest sister had to stay in Wilno (now she’s in Chicago), father was arrested for being a “kulak”2 and was imprisoned in Barnaul.
-The two younger sisters and my mother and I were deported; we were taken to the “posiołek”3 in Żmiejnogorsk beyond the Urals, until the formation of the Polish Army.
+The oldest sister had to stay in Wilno (now she’s in Chicago), father was arrested for being a “kulak” [Ed. note: Owner of an estate] and was imprisoned in Barnaul.
+The two younger sisters and my mother and I were deported; we were taken to the “posiołek” [Ed. note: family work camp] in Żmiejnogorsk beyond the Urals, until the formation of the Polish Army.